rdvnnl/kotlin-web-site/docs/topics/properties.md

 ## Declaring properties

-Properties can be declared either as mutable, using the `var` keyword, or as read-only, using the `val` keyword.
+Properties can be mutable, using the `var` keyword, or read-only, using the `val` keyword.
-For example, you can declare a property outside a class, interface, or object in a `.kt` file:
+You can declare them outside a class, interface, or object in a `.kt` file:

 ```kotlin
 // File: Constants.kt